Queensland Rugby League Central Division: Roma District Rugby League

+The league fields a joint representative team with other leagues in the region known as the South West Stockmen.

 Toowoomba Rugby League

+The Toowoomba Rugby League is a competition involving football clubs from the city of Toowoomba and surrounding towns and districts.
+Established in 1919, the competition features twelve clubs competing across three men's and one women's grade.

+The representative teams are known as the Clydesdales and wear blue and red jerseys.

 Wide Bay Region

 The Wide Bay Region of the Queensland Rugby League Central Division is responsible for administering the game of rugby league in the Wide Bay area of Queensland under the QRL.
 Formally known as the Wide Bay Division until 2010 when it was amalgamated with the Central & South West divisions to form the current Central Division.

 The Wide Bay Bulls had previously represented the division in the 1980s and 1990s in the Winfield State League.
 At that time they wore Mustard and Dark Brown jerseys.
 They currently wear Red, Black and White jerseys.
 The Sunshine Coast Falcons currently represent the division in the Queensland Cup.

 Notice: The names listed in the brackets above represent the league the player was from and not the club(s) the player was from.

 Bundaberg Rugby League

+The Bundaberg Rugby League is a rugby league competition in the Wide Bay and Fraser Coast regions of Queensland, Australia.
+Headquartered in Bundaberg, the competition was founded in 1913, and features six clubs competing across three senior grades.
+The Bundaberg Rugby League has two junior competitions; the Bundaberg Junior Rugby League and the Fraser Coast Junior Rugby League.
+Some of the clubs in these leagues field senior sides in the Northern Districts Rugby League competition.

+Bundaberg representative teams are known as the Bears and wear red and black jerseys.

 Central Burnett Rugby League

+The Central Burnett Rugby League is a rugby league football competition based in the Northern half of the Burnett region of Queensland, Australia.
+The competition features four clubs competing across four junior and one Senior Grade (A-Grade).

+The league fields a joint representative side with the South Burnett Rugby League called the Burnett Brahmans.